ScienceIsNeato/my_very_own_jarvis/tests/README.md

 # GANGLIA Test Suite

 This directory contains the test suite for the GANGLIA project.
-The tests are organized into three main categories:
+The tests are organized into four main categories:

 ## Test Categories

 ### Unit Tests (`tests/unit/`)
 Fast tests that verify individual components.
-Note that despite the name, many of these tests do interact with external services.
-This is due to:
-1. The inherently interconnected nature of GANGLIA's components
-2. The desire to test real-world interactions rather than mocked behavior
-3. Historical development patterns prioritizing end-to-end verification

-TODO: Consider mocking external services where the real service doesn't materially impact the test's purpose.
-This would:
-- Speed up test execution
-- Reduce costs
-- Make tests more reliable
-- Allow offline testing

-For now, these tests:
+These tests:
-- Run relatively quickly (seconds rather than minutes)
+- Run quickly (seconds)
 - Test focused functionality
-- May require external API access
+- Have minimal external dependencies
 - Are suitable for running during development

+### Smoke Tests (`tests/integration/`)
+Tests that verify key end-to-end functionality using mocks.
+These tests:
+- Use simulated/mocked responses for external services
+- Run relatively quickly
+- Verify core functionality
+- Provide quick feedback on basic system health
+- Are suitable for running during development
+- Are included in CI pipelines

+### Integration Tests (`tests/integration/`)
+Tests that verify multiple components working together.
+These tests:
+- May be costly (time/compute)
+- Test end-to-end functionality
+- Validate system behavior with real external services
+- Used by CI (Github) to validate pull requests

 ### Third-Party Tests (`tests/third_party/`)
 Tests that validate integration with external services.
 These tests: